-Since 1980, dozens of Kevin Brown’s articles, essays, interviews and reviews have appeared in Afterimage, The American Book Review, American Visions, Asymptote, The Brooklyn Rail, The Chattahoochee Review, The Chicago Review, Delaware Review of Latin American Studies, Fiction International, Georgia Review, Hayden’s Ferry Review, The Kansas City Star, Kirkus Reviews, Metamorphoses, The Nation, New York Newsday, The Oakland Tribune, Salmagundi, The Threepenny Review, The Times Literary Supplement and Washington Post Bookworld, among others.
+He has contributed to or been anthologized in Afterimage, The American Book Review, American Visions, Apuntes, Asymptote, The Best American Essays 2021, The Brooklyn Rail, The Chattahoochee Review, The Delaware Review of Latin American Studies, eXchanges, Fiction International, Georgia Review, Hayden’s Ferry Review, The Kansas City Star, Kirkus, Mayday, Metamorphoses, The Nation, New York Newsday, New English Review, The Oakland Tribune, Rain Taxi, Salmagundi, The Threepenny Review, The Times Literary Supplement, Two Lines and Washington Post Bookworld, among others.

-Areas of Concentration include:
+Areas of Concentration Include:

 Publication Date:Fall 2020/Winter 2021